SillyTavern/SillyTavern-Docs/Extras/extensions/RVC.md

 Ever enjoyed those famous "Presidents Play X" videos?
 They were created using RVC.
 With the RVC Extra module, you can make your SillyTavern characters speak in any voice you desire, be it anime, movie, or even your own unique voice.

+RVC is NOT TTS: it's more like speech-to-speech.
+It takes an audio clip as its input.
+In the background, what RVC does is work in tandem with SillyTavern-extras's TTS module: it waits for TTS to generate an audio file (which TTS would've done regardless of whether you use RVC or not), then RVC will perform a second pass that takes the TTS audio file and transforms it into the cloned voice from your RVC configuration.

 ## RVC Setup

 ### Prerequisites